w3f/polkadot-wiki/docs/general/glossary.md

 ---
-id: glossary
 title: Glossary
-sidebar_label: Glossary
-description: Common Terms and Concepts in the Polkadot Ecosystem.
+description: Definitions of common terms and concepts in the Polkadot ecosystem.
-keywords: [glossary, questions, definitions]
-slug: ../glossary
 ---

 ## Active Nomination